Leisure and Cultural Activities for the Elderly

 Being active helps the elderly to stay healthy, LCSD provides them with numerous activities free of charge.
 For example, the Healthy Elderly Scheme provides activities including Tai Chi, social dance, table tennis and badminton.

-Other than those free activities specially organised for the elderly, persons aged 60 or above can hire LCSD leisure facilities or enrol in normal recreation and sports activities organised by LCSD at a concessionary rate of 50%.
+Other than those free activities specially organised for the elderly, persons aged 60 or above can hire LCSD leisure facilities or enrol in normal recreation and sports activities organised by LCSD at a concessionary rate.

 (Select the "Healthy Elderly Scheme" in the column "All Activities Types", and click "Search")